Seven Church Conditions during the Church Age – Prologue

 Claudius (A.D.
 41-54) maintained the imperial cult of emperor worship but did not actively promote it.
 (2)

 Nero (A.D.
 54-68) was an insecure egomaniac who needed to be worshiped.
 Nero actively promoted emperor worship with a fanatical zeal.
 He claimed a miraculous and divine birth.
 The Roman high god was the sun god.
 When Nero built a temple for sun worship, he put his own face on the statue representing the sun god.
-Nero desired to build a great palace to his own honor.
+Nero desired to build a great palace in his own honor.
 However, Rome was overbuilt.
 In A.D.
 64, a fire of curious origin burned a major part of Rome, specifically in the area where Nero wanted to build his palace.
 The people blamed Nero for the fire.
 Nero shifted the blame by accusing the Christians of starting the fire.
 Nero was forced to commit suicide in A.D.
 68. Since his suicide was private, many of the general public did not believe he was really dead.
 Some thought he would reappear or be resurrected.
 Since some believe his name equals the numeric value of 666, Nero was considered by certain groups to be the first anti-Christ.
 Nero inflicted horrible suffering on the believers.
 He covered them with skins of wild beasts so dogs would tear them to pieces.
 He used them as human torches in his garden at night by fastening them to crosses and setting them on fire.
 He sent them to die in the Coliseum and subjected them to many other cruel deaths.
 Most scholars believe that Paul was martyred in Rome by Nero between A.D.
 62 and 64.
 The organized Catholic Church teaches that Peter was also martyred in Rome at this time.
 (2)

 The book of Hebrews alludes to this terrible time of persecution: